-Your little one may not be quite mature enough to choose his own bedtime, and there’s a reason he would need your supervision to get into an R-rated movie.
+Your little one may not be quite mature enough to choose her own bedtime, and there’s a reason she would need your supervision to get into an R-rated movie.

-But it’s his weight, not his maturity, that might get in the way of whether or not he can be prescribed epinephrine in the form of an epinephrine autoinjector (an EpiPen Jr. or a generic brand) as a treatment for a serious allergic reaction.
+But it’s her weight, not her maturity, that might get in the way of whether or not she can be prescribed epinephrine in the form of an epinephrine autoinjector (an EpiPen Jr. or a generic brand) as a treatment for a serious allergic reaction.

 Who needs an epinephrine autoinjector?